intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 other parties, but both network elements and endpoints need to be careful in processing or responding to any signal.
-Whether through bugs or attacks, the content of path signals can lead to unexpected behaviors or security vulernabilities if not properly handled.
+Whether through bugs or attacks, the content of path signals can lead to unexpected behaviors or security vulnerabilities if not properly handled.
+As a result, the advice in {{impact}} still applies even in situations where there's a secure channel for sending information.

 However, it is important to note that authentication does not equal trust.
 Whether a communication is with an application server or